 Khalif went on to fulfill his lifelong dream of playing collegiate basketball at the University of Wisconsin-Stevens Point where he graduated with a Sociology degree.
 At UW-Stevens Point, Khalif continued to excel on and off the court earning 1st team All-Conference honors, Team MVP as a senior and a list of other awards and titles.

 Khalif is currently the Varsity Assistant Coach at Nicolet High School in Glendale, WI.
 Prior to this season Khalif was the Varsity Assistant coach at Dominican High School.
 Dominican was the #1 ranked team in the Southeastern Wisconsin area.
 At Dominican, Khalif coached and mentored the #1 ranked center in the United States, Diamond Stone.

-Khalif is also an active member of the John H. Scott Memorial Scholarship Foundation.
+Khalif is also the Vice President of the John H. Scott Memorial Scholarship Foundation.

 Que El-Amin’s educational experience includes an undergraduate degree from the University of Wisconsin – Madison in Art and a Master’s Degree in Geography with a concentration in Urban Planning from the Chicago State University in August 2015.

-Que has served in a number of leadership capacities including, Transform Milwaukee Initative Executive Committee, SEED Council, Associates in Commercial Real Estate Graduate, Former President of CSU Aquaponics Association, a member of Gama Theta Epsilon Honor Society and a member of the John H. Scott Memorial Scholarship Foundation.
+Que has served in a number of leadership capacities including, Transform Milwaukee Initiative Executive Committee, 30th Street Industrial Corridor Board Member, SEED Council, Associates in Commercial Real Estate Graduate, Former President of CSU Aquaponics Association, a member of Gama Theta Epsilon Honor Society and a member of the John H. Scott Memorial Scholarship Foundation.